rantahar/introduction-to-mpi/_episodes/05-parallel.-paradigms.md

 Clearly a large parts of the submatrices, but not all of it.
 Each of the four nodes only needs to communicate with two other nodes.

-### Trivially Parallel

-A problem is trivially parallel if no communication is needed between the processes.
-While there are many such algorithms, parallel programming is not needed to implement them.

 > ## Pattern Examples